deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 ### Fast.ai
 `TODO: Start doing Kaggle competitions as proof of having followed these courses?`
-The courses from [fast.ai](https://www.fast.ai/) got recommended by a teacher as extra / more advanced material.
+The courses from [fast.ai](https://www.fast.ai/) got recommended by a teacher as extra and more advanced material.
 They offer a Python package that allows the usage of more state of the art deep learnings methods, in a more simple and less code intensive way than is currently (21-11-2018) possible with Keras and TensorFlow.
 Their course material consists of lectures and example notebooks of the covered material during those lectures.
 The following courses have been followed.

 * Deep learning part 1
   * Recognizing cats and dogs (image recognition): [link to course](https://course.fast.ai/lessons/lesson1.html)
   * Convolutional neural networks: [link to course](https://course.fast.ai/lessons/lesson2.html)
   * Improving your image classifier: [link to course](https://course.fast.ai/lessons/lesson3.html)
   * Structured, time series & language models: [link to course](https://course.fast.ai/lessons/lesson4.html)
+  * Collaborative filtering; inside the training loop: [link to course](https://course.fast.ai/lessons/lesson5.html)
+  * Interpreting embeddings; RNNs from scratch: [link to course](https://course.fast.ai/lessons/lesson6.html)

+These courses have been very usefull to learn more about DNNs and specifically CNNs and RNNs.
+Certain methods like the learning rate scheduler and transfer learning have been applied in Keras during the project.

 ## Friday presentations
 `TODO: dump as PDF`
-The weekly Opschaler presentations that I contributed to.
+The weekly KB74-OPSCHALER presentations that I contributed to.
 * [Week 1: made by all group members](https://prezi.com/p/28wycwuqqggc/#present), presented by Megan & Brian.
 * [Week 4](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/21-09-2018.pptx), presented by Victor G. and Brian.
 * [Week 7](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/12-10-2018.pptx), presented by Pol and Brian.
 * [Week 10](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/9-11-2018.pptx), presented by Pol.
 Slide 2 up to and including 25 are made by me.
 * [Week 11](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/Opschaler%20partners%20presentation%20%20at%20TU%20Delft%20(13-11-2018).pptx), presented by Victor G. and me.
 The complete presentation design and the figures from slide 5, 14, 16 are made by Victor G. Figures from slide 42 are from Daan.
-The other content is made.
+The other content is made by me.
-* [Week ?](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/07-12-2018.pptx), made & presented by me.
+* [Week ?, contains usefull animations](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/07-12-2018.pptx), made & presented by me.

 ## Python notebooks